Brett Dobson: PLL career

 Dobson, was selected 12th overall to the Archers Lacrosse Club in the 2022 PLL Entry Draft, where he was the first goalie taken off the board, becoming the first ever St. Bonaventure player to be selected in a professional lacrosse draft.
 In his first season with the Archers, he started one game against the number 1 seeded Whipsnakes where he posted a 52% Save Percentage, Collecting 14 saves and giving up 13 goals in a losing effort in his first professional start in the PLL.

-In Dobson's first season as a starter, he led Archers to an 8-2 record, the best in the regular season, and he was a finalist for the Oren Lyons Goalie of the Year Award.
+In Dobson's first season as a starter, he led Archers to an 8–2 record, the best in the regular season, and he was a finalist for the Oren Lyons Goalie of the Year Award.
 Archers would eventually win the PLL Championship with Dobson being named Championship MVP having stopped 18 of 31 shots in the final.

 NLL career

 Dobson was selected 11th Overall to the Georgia Swarm in the 2022 NLL Entry Draft, where he was the first goalie taken off the board.
 Dobson was the runner up for the NLL Rookie of the Year Award in 2023 and was named to the All-Rookie team.
-During his first season in the NLL, Dobson played in all 18 games, earning the starting job four game in against Buffalo (01/14/23).
+During his first season in the NLL, Dobson played in all 18 games, earning the starting job for four games in Buffalo (01/14/23).
 The rookie ended the year with 555 saves, a .78 save percentage, and a 10.69 goals against average after logging 881:04 minutes in net.

+In the 2026 season, Dobson was named NLL MVP, having set league records in both save percentage and goals against average.